gndec-yjs/FEM/Contents/Unit_2.md

 v(x) = (1 - 3\xi^2 + 2\xi^3)v_1 + L(\xi - 2\xi^2 + \xi^3)\theta_1 + (3\xi^2 - 2\xi^3)v_2 + L(-\xi^2 + \xi^3)\theta_2 \tag{4.29}
 $$

-- where \(0 \leq \xi \leq 1\).
-This form is more convenient for performing the integrations required to complete the development of the element equations in the next section.
+where \(0 \leq \xi \leq 1\).
+This form proves more amenable to the integrations required to complete development of the element equations in the next section.

 ### Stress Computation